HOME BUYING PROCESS IN DALLAS

 Try to line up data on at least three houses that have sold recently in the neighborhood.
 Your realtor should provide you a Comparative Market Analysis (CMA) to estimate the current market value of the house you are interested in.
-If you really want the house, don't lowball.
-The seller may give up in disgust.
 Remember, that your leverage depends on the pace of the market.
 In a slow market, you've got muscle; in a hot market, you may have none at all.

 Be creative about finding ways to satisfy the seller's needs.
 For instance, ask if the seller would throw in kitchen and laundry appliances if you meet his price -- or take them away in exchange for a lower price.

 Once you reach a mutually acceptable price, the seller's agent will draw up an offer to purchase that includes an estimated closing date (usually 45 to 60 days from acceptance of the offer).